Menu Close

 Counterpoint

-Start by playing a few famous rounds (Three Blind Mice), then try composing a simple one yourself.
-Having written a good number of successful preludes will also serve you well when composing in counterpoint as the overlapping melodies shift harmonically and modulate through various keys.
+Having written a good number of successful preludes will really bear fruit when composing in counterpoint, as the overlapping melodies shift harmonically, and modulate through various keys.

 Next